anton-charman/SnakeGameWPF/README.md

 * Give the snake a snake-looking head that changes orientation with the snake motion.
 * Make the apple actual apple pixel art and not just a red circle.
 * Increase the granularity of the tiles to make motion smoother.
+* Give users WPF controls to configure the game parameters (dimensions, colours and speeds).

-Do get in contact if you have some feature requests or suggested improvements.
+Do get in contact if you have feature requests or suggested improvements.
 Have a great day :)